Last updated on May 11th, 2023 at 11:03 am

 How can one generate an e-invoice?

-There are three possible ways for the generation of e-invoices:
+There are three possible ways of generation of e-invoices:

 - Integrate your accounting software i.e. API integration